ssantichaivekin/polymerspace-website/projects.md

 [submit-a-project]: https://goo.gl/forms/DMn70FEgAVr0pvnw1

-The projects will be reviewed by the board.
+All projects submitted will be reviewed by the board.

 ## Ongoing projects